hughperkins/coriander/README.md

 ```
 This will:
 - compile [examples/testcudakernel1.cu](examples/testcudakernel1.cu) host-side code into IR
-- read the kernel launch parameters for the kernel launch in the hostside function `launchSetValue`
-- write those to stdout
-- strip the cuda launch IR commands from the IR, for this function
+- replace the cuda launch IR commands, with OpenCL kernel launch commands

-... and thats it for now :-P  But it shows much of the hard bit is already done
+- compile the new IR to object code, link with [examples/test_call_cl.cpp](examples/test_call_cl.cpp) , and run this

 ## How to build